hotshot221/Ludoria/README.md

 # Ludoria Nexus

-**Your entire game library, summoned like a superpower.** Press one key and a fullscreen acrylic carousel fades in over whatever you're doing - pick a game, press Enter, and Ludoria melts away into the launch.
+**Your entire game library, summoned like a superpower.** Press one key and a fullscreen carousel fades in over whatever you're doing - pick a game, press Enter, and Ludoria melts away into the launch.
 No window to manage, no app to "open", no waiting.